jjvanzon/JJs-Music-Production-2020-2024/README.md

 ### 2020-09-17 Postponed Organizing Samples

+- [x] Deduplicating samples?
+- [x] Sharing sample library on GitHub?
-- [ ] Deduplicating samples?
+- [ ] See that Git repo for more detsils.
 - [ ] Systematic check of sub-categories' contents?
-- [ ] Sharing sample library on GitHub?

-### 2020-09-08 Postponed FastTracker 2 Orientation

-- [ ] I think I found a disk recording option.
+### 2020-11-25 Postponed Adapting Song "Sad Organ Shorter Version"

+- [x] Volume maximization.
+Factor = 3.79
+- [x] Experimenting with pitch shift and mix to see if harsher tones might be relieved.
+- [ ] It is my opinion that it might not be due to the lack of harmonics, but perhaps some volume curves might be more effective.

 Done
 ----